DiogoC121/Dispositivo-Sensorial/README.md

-Arquivos de desenvolvimento do Firmware do TCC.
+Arquivos de desenvolvimento do Firmware do dispositivo sensorial do TCC.